sparker888/wri-case-study/src/app/page.md

 ![WRI VIPs](/images/wri-team.png)

-Gordon Bachinsky, Kevin Oldknow, Bob Tuzik, and Richard Stock
+Pictured: Gordon Bachinsky, Kevin Oldknow, Bob Tuzik, and Richard Stock

 The Wheel Rail Interaction conference was created and built on the idea that the rail industry can only make progress in solving its most difficult challenges, and becoming the best version of itself, if there is free and open communication across the boundaries of traditional organizational silos.